beginning of content

 What happens if my test is positive for COVID-19?

-If you test positive for COVID-19, you should stay at home until your symptoms go away.
+If you test positive for COVID-19, you should stay at home until your symptoms go away to protect others.

-Contact your GP or health service if you're aged 65 or over, pregnant, have any chronic conditions or have any concerns about your health.
+Contact your doctor or health service if you're aged 65 or over, pregnant, have any chronic conditions or have any concerns about your health.

-Visit this page to learn more about how to manage COVID-19.
-Alternatively, you can learn more about isolation recommendations in your state or territory.
+Learn more about how to manage COVID-19.
+Also learn about isolation recommendations.

 Related topics